afakruha2003/sql_web_project/README.md

 Product & Supplier Management System

-A simple backend project built with Node.js, Express, and SQLite to manage products and their suppliers.
+A full stack web project built with Node.js, Express, and SQLite to manage products and their suppliers.